by Linda Rodriguez

 Patricia Highsmith was the writer of powerful, compressed narratives of psychological complexity and transgressive violence.
 Her short fiction and novels are gems of tight, spare narrative that carries an outsized emotional impact.
 Her reputation was often injured because she wrote almost exclusively crime fiction of one kind or another.

 Highsmith wrote 22 novels, a number of which have been made into successful movies.
 Her protagonists were usually outsiders—neurotic or even psychotic—and they usually carried out criminal acts, for which most often they were never caught or punished.
 She records extraordinary characters acting out bizarre fantasies and strange intimacies in precise, flat, simple prose.

 Highsmith books that I particularly recommend are Strangers on a Train, The Blunderers, The Talented Mr..
 Ripley, This Sweet Sickness, Edith's Diary, The Boy Who Followed Ripley, The Snail-Watcher and Other Stories, Little Tales of Misogyny, The Animal Lover's Book of Beastly Murder, and Nothing That Meets the Eye: The Uncollected Stories.
 That last book was published posthumously.
 Highsmith also wrote an excellent book on writing, Plotting and Writing Suspense Fiction.
-I think you'll find that Highsmith stands the test of time as a writer, if not a person.
+I think you'll find that Highsmith stands the test of time.